cocoaproductions/cocoaproductions.github.io/caffeine++.markdown

 #### Read access

-Allows us to present your data in Caffeine++, including, Apple Watch, Siri Shortcuts and even other caffeine trackers.
-We store this data locally in the app and erase everything older than 1 week.
+Allows us to display how much coffee you had directly in Caffeine++.
+We only store this data locally and erase everything older than 1 week.
+We even can display data you manually enter in Apple Health or data you log through other caffeine trackers from the App Store.

 #### Write access